-We’ve shown that a diameter that bisects a chord is perpendicular to that chord.
-Now let’s prove the opposite: that a diameter that is perpendicular to a chord bisects that chord.
+We've shown that a diameter that bisects a chord is perpendicular to that chord.
+Here, we will prove the converse theorem.

-We will show the two line segments , CE and ED, are equal, using triangle congruency.
+We will show that the two line segments, CE and ED, are equal, using triangle congruency.
+To do that we will construct triangles in which these two line segments are sides.

-We can connect the chord’s endpoints with the center, with lines that are radii of the circle, and thus equal, and use the fact that AB⊥CD to prove congruency of these 2 right triangles using the Hypotenuse -Leg postulate.
+We can connect the chord's endpoints with the center.
+The connecting lines are radii of the circle, and thus equal to each other., since all the radii of a circle are equal.
+We will also use the fact that AB⊥CD (given in the problem statement) to prove congruency of these 2 right triangles using the Hypotenuse -Leg postulate.

 (1) OE=OE // Common side, reflexive property of equality